aaronweatherall/zf2-static-pages/README.md

 and finally add StaticPages to the START of your modules list in config/application.php.
 It's important this comes first as it may override routes setup later.

 ## Usage
-Simply drop a .phtml file into the /view/static-pages folder.
+Simply drop a .phtml file into your module/application/view/static-pages folder (or any other module for that matter).

 This page can now be viewed from either